-Names of walkers and graduates will be printed in the commencement program, and there will be no asterisk or special notation in the program differentiating walkers from actual graduates of the University.
+Names of walkers and graduates will be printed in the commencement program (unless they are a late entry thus missing the printing deadline), and there will be no asterisk or special notation in the program differentiating walkers from actual graduates of the University.

 A student may participate in only one commencement ceremony.
 If, after declaring an intention to walk, a student does not participate in the ceremony and fails to notify the Office of the University Registrar at least four days prior to the commencement date, that student is ineligible to participate in any subsequent commencement ceremony.

 All participants will receive only a diploma cover at the ceremony.
-A letter will be included instructing graduates to proceed to the Slane Center afterwards to pick up their actual diploma insert.
-Walkers will also be notified that their diploma will be mailed to their permanent home address once all degree requirements have been met.
+Walkers will be notified that their diploma will be mailed to their permanent home address once all degree requirements have been met.

 All graduation requirements and all financial obligations must be satisfied in order to receive the diploma.